A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Tabular Data

-\paragraph{Fine Tuning and Specialized Tabular Generation} A distinct category of methodologies involves fine tuning LLMs specifically for table synthesis.
+\paragraph{Fine-Tuning and Specialized Tabular Generation} A distinct category of methodologies involves fine-tuning LLMs specifically for table synthesis.
 These approaches aim to model structural constraints and distributional dependencies more accurately to enhance both validity and fidelity.
-For example, GReaT fine tunes an autoregressive language model on serialized tabular rows to enable fully conditional sampling across arbitrary feature subsets.
+For example, GReaT fine-tunes an autoregressive language model on serialized tabular rows to enable fully conditional sampling across arbitrary feature subsets.
 This mechanism improves sample realism and reduces the occurrence of implausible cross feature combinations \citep{borisov2023languagemodelsrealistictabular}.
 Extending this architecture, \citet{nguyen2024generatingrealistictabulardata} introduce permutation based training combined with feature conditional sampling to preserve feature label correlations and further enhance sample realism.
 REaLTabFormer targets relational tabular synthesis by generating a parent table autoregressively and conditioning child table generation on the sampled keys \citep{solatorio2023realtabformer}.
 To address memorization risks and capture inter row structural nuances, HARMONIC incorporates $k$-nearest neighbor-based instructional signals that emphasize neighborhood relations across records \citep{wang2024harmonicharnessingllmstabular}.
-Other frameworks integrate explicit self correction mechanisms.
-Table-LLM-Specialist proposes an iterative generator validator self training paradigm where candidate supervision is generated by models and validated via table specific consistency signals such as permutation and execution invariance.
-This approach facilitates specialist fine tuning without reliance on manual annotations \citep{xing2024tablellmspecialistlanguagemodelspecialists}.
+Other frameworks integrate explicit self-correction mechanisms.
+Table-LLM-Specialist proposes an iterative generator validator self-training paradigm where candidate supervision is generated by models and validated via table-specific consistency signals such as permutation and execution invariance.
+This approach facilitates specialist fine-tuning without reliance on manual annotations \citep{xing2024tablellmspecialistlanguagemodelspecialists}.
 Furthermore, adaptive methods such as TableDreamer progressively synthesize instances that expose model weaknesses by targeting observed failure modes to improve data efficiency and downstream utility \citep{zheng2025tabledreamerprogressiveweaknessguideddata}.
-Collectively, these approaches directly address challenges identified in recent empirical analyses, specifically constraint and functional dependency violations, by incorporating structural awareness during both training and sampling phases \citep{xu2025llmsbadsynthetictable}.
+Beyond improving fidelity and utility, recent fine-tuning based methods have also started to explicitly regulate fairness sensitive distributions.
+Towards Universal Debiasing for Language Models-based Tabular Data Generation introduces debiasing objectives such as UDF-DPO and UDF-MIX to adapt LLM-based tabular generators while preserving downstream utility.
+This extends specialized tabular generation from structural and distributional modeling toward training time fairness control \citep{li2025universaldebiasinglanguagemodelsbased}.
+Collectively, these approaches address challenges identified in recent empirical analyses by incorporating structural awareness, adaptive correction, and increasingly fairness-aware control during both training and sampling phases \citep{xu2025llmsbadsynthetictable}.